schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

+	.. attribute:: componentMasterId

+		The ID of the master to component is pointing to.

+		:type: str

+		.. versionadded:: 3.1

 	.. attribute:: component

 		The :class:`GSGlyph` the component is pointing to.
 This is read-only.
 In order to change the referenced base glyph, set :attr:`componentName <GSComponent.componentName>` to the new glyph name.

 		:type: :class:`GSGlyph`